compliance checklist for owner operators

 The Department of Transportation (DOT) requires owner-operators to participate in a drug and alcohol testing program.
 The rule applies to interstate and intrastate commercial vehicle drivers, mechanics, warehouse workers, and other supporting staff.
 The following parameters substantially define the scope of this regulation:

-• Conditions: pre-employment, post-accident, upon return to duty, after a reasonable suspicion, and random testing, all can be carried out.
+• pre-employment, post-accident, upon return to duty, after a reasonable suspicion, and random testing, all can be carried out.

-• Registration: Owners and operators must register with a consortium approved by the Department of Transportation, which manages the testing.
+• Owners and operators must register with a consortium approved by the Department of Transportation, which manages the testing.

 Driver Qualification File (DQF)